viam-modules/mlmodel-tflite/README.md

 Enter a name or use the suggested name for your service.
 Click **Add module** and click **Create**.

-If you choose to use **Builder** mode in the Viam app you can choose to configure your service with an existing model on the machine or deploy a model onto your machine:
+You can choose to configure your service with an existing model on the machine or deploy a model onto your machine:

 ### Deploy model on machine